-Black Friday has long been a shoppers’ paradise.
-That’s if your idea of paradise is getting run over by an angry mob of housewives trying to get a flat-screen TV.
+Black Friday and Cyber Monday have long been a shoppers’ paradise.
+Suppose your idea of paradise is getting run over by an angry mob of housewives trying to get a flat-screen TV.

-But things have changed, and now we have the internet as our venue of shopping choice.
-So, the worst we have to deal with is crashing servers.
+But things have changed, and now we have the internet as our main venue for shopping choice.
+So, the worst we have to deal with is crashing servers and shipping delays.
 But we don’t care about TVs.
 That piece of garbage on our walls is fine.

 Instead, we want cards.
 And our favorite card purveyors have come up with excellent deals this year.
-We have given you the best options in our Black Friday sports card deals guide.
+We have given you the best options in our guide to Black Friday Sports Card Deals in 2023.

 Let’s start with the more prominent companies and then check out what some of their smaller competitors have planned for the big day.